michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-12-29-computer-problems-nowadays-come-from-sync.md

 ---
 title: All Computer Problems I Have Nowadays Come from Sync
 date: 2016-12-29T03:51:50+00:00
-excerpt: 'More than 90 % of the errors in my computing life come from syncing via iCloud and the restrictions of iOS. macOS is fine by comparison.'
+excerpt: More than 90 % of the errors in my computing life come from syncing via iCloud and the restrictions of iOS. macOS is fine by comparison.
 layout: post
 permalink: /computer-problems-nowadays-come-from-sync
 categories: